Scorpio (weapon): Use

+Ancient authors mention the scorpidia/skorpidia (Σκορπίδια, "little scorpions"), which were used by Archimedes to defend Syracuse during the Roman siege of 213-212 BC.
+These devices were placed inside the city walls and fired arrows through small openings at Roman soldiers attacking from ships.

 In 52 BC, during the siege of Avaricum in the war against the Gauls, Julius Caesar mentions the scorpio in use as an anti-personnel weapon against the Gallic town's defenders.
 The late third or early fifth century Roman author Vegetius described weapons like the scorpion mounted on carts for campaign use.
 According to Vegetius, the Roman Empire ideally fielded fifty-five carroballistae per legion, one for every century, of whom ten men would be deputed to operate the machine.
 These, which match Vitruvius's description and the depictions on Trajan's Column and the Column of Marcus Aurelius, he describes as mule-drawn, armour-piercing ballistae which "are to be used not only for defending the camp, but also in the field".
 The carroballista could be synonymous with, or very similar to, the scorpio mounted (and not merely transported) on a cart.

 The bolt-firing scorpio had mainly two functions in a legion.
 In precision shooting, it was a weapon of marksmanship capable of cutting down any foe within a distance of 100 m.
 In parabolic shooting, the range is greater, with distances up to 400 m, and the firing rate is higher (3 to 4 shots per minute).
 With precision shooting the rate of fire was significantly less.
 Scorpions could be used in an artillery battery at the top of a hill or other high ground, the side of which was protected by the main body of the legion.
 The weight and speed of a bolt was sufficient to pierce enemy shields, usually also wounding the enemy so struck.

 Like other ancient artillery, the scorpion could be cumbersome and costly campaign equipment, as it could be quite difficult to move quickly and usually acted as a fixed weapon used in infantry defense and for sieges, where it was used both as a siege weapon, fired by the besiegers from earthworks and siege towers, and as an element in cities' defences, mounted on walls and towers.

 A further development of torsion siege engines scorpio was the cheiroballista.